U.S. urged to go slow on easing coronavirus lockdown, even as jobless claims surge

 “We are in the midst of a week of heartache,” Vice President Mike Pence said during a White House briefing on Wednesday, but added, “we are beginning to see glimmers of hope.”

-At the same briefing, President Donald Trump said he would like to reopen the U.S. economy with a “big bang” but not before the death toll is headed downward.
+At the same briefing, President Donald Trump said he would like to reopen the U.S. economy with a “big bang” but not before the death toll is on the down slope.

-Small businesses and workers, particularly in the service industries, were bearing the brunt of the lockdown measures.

-Outside Grand Rapids, Michigan, 22-year-old Jocelyn Ockerse, recently lost her job as a hairdresser while her husband, a drivers’ education instructor, also is out of work.
-Neither has been approved for unemployment benefiTs.
+Trump did not offer a time frame, but his chief economic adviser, Larry Kudlow, said on Tuesday a resumption of commerce was possible in four to eight weeks.
+(Reporting by Doina Chiacu, Maria Caspani, Gabriella Borter and Peter Szekely; Writing by Peter Szekely; Editing by Alistair Bell)